Weyl Semimetallic State in the Rashba-Hubbard Model: Hartree-Fock approximation for magnetism

 However, in a large-$U$ region, we expect longer-period magnetic order due to the Dzyaloshinskii-Moriya interaction.
 It is out of the scope of the present study and has already been investigated by previous studies using the effective Hamiltonian~\cite{Cocks2012, Radic2012, Gong2015}.
 Our important finding in this section is the absence of the paramagnetic phase except for $\alpha=0.5\pi$ in the weak-coupling region.
 However, the ordered moment and the energy gain of the antiferromagnetic state in the weak-coupling region are exponentially small.
-Thus, the effects of this magnetic order should be weak.
+Thus, the transition temperature should be very low, and the effects of this magnetic order should be weak even at zero temperature.
 In addition, this magnetic order would be easily destroyed by perturbations such as the next-nearest-neighbor hopping breaking the nesting condition~\cite{Beyer2023}.
 Thus, the discussions in the previous sections without considering magnetic order are still meaningful.